KnutAM/FerriteAssembly.jl/README.md

 Requires users to define `element_routine!` or `element_residual!`

 ## Features
-* Less boilerplate code
+* Write only the element routines -> Less boilerplate code
 * Threaded assembly supported
 * Element stiffness can be calculated with autodiff
-* User-defined scaling of unknowns and residuals during assembly supported